maximkiesel1/maximkiesel1/README.md

 ## Hello there! 👋

 My name is Maxim and I´m a huge data enthusiast.
-Currently, I work at BMW Group as a Data Analyst.
+Currently, I work at BMW Group as a Data Scientist.

 In my freetime, I´m doing my Master in Data Science.
 I also program cool Machine Learning and Data Analytics projects.